MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterSharedVolumeFromAffinityRule.md

 ### -ClusterSharedVolumes

-The clustered shared volumes that should be added to the given affinity rule
+The clustered shared volumes to add to the given affinity rule.

 ```yaml
 Type: String[]